What risks are associated with recursive DNS queries?

 - Windows — How do I disable recursive DNS queries on my Windows Dedicated or Virtual Private Server?

-- Windows w/ Parallels Plesk Panel — How do I disable recursive DNS queries on my Windows server with Parallels Plesk Panel?
+- Windows w/ Parallels Plesk Panel — Disabling Recursive DNS Queries on Windows Servers with Parallels Plesk Panel

 - Linux — How do I disable recursive DNS queries on my Linux VPS or Dedicated Server?